little by little, bit by bit.

 Believe in the human potential.

 the, often ignored.

 Take it to the remotest possible place,

 and there is a long way to go.

 When we move forward together,

 we truly grow.

-Laxmi and her husband Hanumantu run a small yet successful tiffin centre in Gharkul near Sholapu in Maharashtra.
+Laxmi and her husband Hanumantu run a small yet successful tiffin center in Gharkul near Sholapur in Maharashtra.
 They wanted to expand their business by adding a sweets stall within their existing premises.
 That is when they heard about Inditrade from their relatives and approached us for a loan of ₹30,000.
 Laxmi and Hanumantu have now doubled their daily income from ₹500 to ₹1,000.
-They are next planning to set up chat stall in the near future.
+They are next planning to set up a chaat stall in the near future.

 Yashoda lived the life of a happy housewife with her husband and three children.
-However seeing her husband’s income and the rising household expenses, Yashoda started thinking of ways in which she could support her husband by supplementing his income while still taking care of her house and her children.
+However, seeing her husband’s income and the rising household expenses, Yashoda started thinking of ways to support her husband by supplementing his income while still caring for her house and her children.
 One idea that struck her was to open a small provisional store at her residence.
-Since she knew more of the people around her, she knew what would sell.
-At the same time she would be able to take care of her responsibilities at home.
+Since she knew most of the people around her, she knew what would sell.
+At the same time, she would be able to take care of her responsibilities at home.
 All she needed was some financial support.
 That is when she heard about Inditrade and approached us for a loan.
-With a loan of ₹30,000 today Yashoda does an average business of ₹500 to ₹1000 per day earning revenue of ₹300 to ₹800 from it.
+With a loan of ₹30,000 today, Yashoda does an average business of ₹500 to ₹1,000 per day earning revenue of ₹300 to ₹800 from it.
 Her husband and children also help her manage the store.
 Both Yashoda and her husband wanted to send their children to good schools and are now confident about seeing their dream come true.